 Jim Griesemer is professor and dean emeritus at the University of Denver and is the director of DU's Strategic Issues Program, a nonpartisan center that examines key public issues.

-Jim served as dean of the Daniels College of Business from 1994 to 2004.
-Under his leadership, the college significantly increased enrollment, quintupled its endowment, constructed a new state-of-the-art building, and was ranked by The Wall Street Journal as one of the nation's top business schools.
-Prior to that position, he served as DU's Chief Financial Officer, helping to lead the university's financial turnaround.
+From 1994 to 2004 Dr. Griesemer served as dean of the Daniels College of Business.
+Under his leadership, the College increased its enrollment by 70 percent, quintupled its endowment, constructed new buildings and was recognized by the Wall Street Journal as a top 50 business school and one of the top 10 regional business schools in the U.S.

 Before becoming dean, Dr. Griesemer served as chief financial officer of the University of Denver where he helped lead the financial turnaround of the university.
 Prior to joining the University he had extensive public service experience.
 During his years leading city governments he received national and regional awards for excellence.
 In 1989, was named as the Outstanding Public Administrator in Colorado.